zotonic/zotonic/doc/manuals/datamodel/index.rst

 rsc
 ---

 The rsc (from resource) table holds all (well most) properties of a page.
 Some properties are present as columns and other properties are serialized in a binary blob column.
 The properties having their own column are essential for the system to select the wanted records or to check uniqueness constraints or foreign key constraints.

-Examples of properties represented as columns are the rsc id, visibility, category id, modification date, creation date, modifier id, creator id, version number, unique name, unique path, unique uri and publication period.
+Examples of properties represented as columns are the id, visibility, category id, modification date, creation date, modifier id, creator id, version number, unique name, unique path, unique uri and publication period.
+For a full listing of its properties, see the :ref:`model-rsc` page.

+rsc properties can also be customly defined: any property that is programmatically set on the rsc, is stored in serialized form in the record, and can later be retrieved.

 When the version number or modification date of a rsc record is updated then its id is added to the pivot queue.
 The Erlang pivot process will extract all texts and some other information from the rsc record and fill the pivot columns of the rsc record.
 The pivot columns are used for searching, they contain amongst others the full text index.

+.. seealso:: :ref:`model-rsc`

 edge
 ----